elizabethbeard/mriqception/README.md

 ![second example: no obvious outliers on boxplot, but everyone's mean FD is >2mm](https://github.com/sarenseeley/mriqception/blob/master/docs/wikiplot2.png)

-Hopefully, you're actually paying attention to the Y-axis scale, but we designed mriqception to make it easier to quickly spot problems like this.
+Hopefully, you're actually paying attention to the Y-axis scale (if it's something like framewise displacement that has easily-interpretable units), but we designed mriqception to make it simpler to quickly spot problems like this.
 The plot below shows these first two example datasets relative to 10,000 datapoints from the web API:

 ![third example: the first two plots shown relative to 10k other simulated datapoints. the second example is obviously at the upper part of the ](https://github.com/sarenseeley/mriqception/blob/master/docs/wikiplot3.png)

-From this figure, you can immediately see that the second example dataset falls significantly outside of the web API data median and quartiles, indicating overall poor quality data.
+From this figure, you can immediately see that the second example dataset falls significantly outside of the web API data distribution, indicating overall poorer data quality relative to other datasets processed by MRIQC.

 ## What mriqception does

 mriqception takes user IQMs from MRIQC and plots them relative to IQMs pulled from the 200k+ images in MRIQC web API (we're going to call those  "normative" IQMs).
-The user has the option to filter their API query by relevant acquisition parameters, such as TR/TE.
+The user has the option to filter their API query by relevant acquisition parameters, such as tesla and TR/TE.

-mriqception also features a brief description of the IQM, shown as a tooltip when you mouseover the name of the IQM.
+mriqception also features a brief description of the IQM underneath the plot.
 We have tried to make these descriptions as user-friendly as possible.

 ### What mriqception does NOT do